Our Phonics lead is Sophie Wibberley

 “If a child memorises ten words the child can only read ten words, but if the child learns the sound of ten letters they will be able to read 350 three sound words, 4320 four sound words and 21650 five sound words” - Martin Kozloff 2002

-Phonics it taught daily by following the sequence below:
+Phonics is taught daily in EYFS and Year 1 by following the sequence below:

 Revisit and review

 Teach new graphemes

 Practice blending and reading words with new sound (sound buttons)

 Practice segmenting and spelling words with new sound (sounding out on fingers)

 Read or write words, captions or sentences using new sounds

 We currently use the Big Cat Collins books.
 These are carefully matched to your child's phonic knowledge to support them in becoming fluent readers.

 Children will be allocated 1 of these books a week.
 Children will also bring home library books to share with an adult.
 These are not for children to read independently.